gitskand/CloudNote/README.md

 CloudNote - Fullstack MERN Application

 Welcome to CloudNote!
 This is a fullstack application built using the MERN stack, incorporating cutting-edge technologies such as Express.js, Node.js, and MongoDB for efficient database operations.
-On the frontend, we have utilized React.js to create a seamless and intuitive user interface.
+On the frontend, I have utilized React.js to create a seamless and intuitive user interface.

 CloudNote offers users the ability to create their own notes and provides a range of functionalities, including editing and deleting notes.
 This makes CloudNote a powerful CRUD (Create, Read, Update, Delete) application.
 We have placed utmost importance on user privacy and credential security throughout the development process.